vseryakov/backendjs/README.md

             - Field1: Signature version:
                 - version 1, normal signature
                 - version 2, only used in session cookies, not headers
+                - version 3, same as 1 but uses SHA256
-            - Field2: Application version or other ap specific data
+            - Field2: Application version or other app specific data
-            - Field3: account login name or whatever it might be in the login column
+            - Field3: account login or whatever it might be in the login column
-            - Field4: HMAC-SHA1 digest from the canonical string
+            - Field4: HMAC-SHA digest from the canonical string, version 1 o 3 defines SHA1 or SHA256
-            - Field5: expiration value in milliseconds
+            - Field5: expiration value in milliseconds, same as in the canonical string
-            - Field6: SHA1 checksum of the body content, optional
+            - Field6: SHA1 checksum of the body content, optional, for JSON and other forms of requests not supported by query paremeters
             - Field7: empty, reserved for future use

 The resulting signature is sent as HTTP header bk-signature: string